Adelle-Pitsas/madlibs-madness/README.md

 ### Installation
 1. Fork this Repo
 1. Clone it down to your machine
-1. cd into the root of th eproject directory
+1. cd into the root of the project directory
 1. Run npm install
 1. Run npm start and you will see a line similar to: `Project is running at http://localhost:8080/`
-1. Go to `http://localhost:8080/` in your browser to see the client side running
+1. Go to `http://localhost:8080/` in your browser to see the local client side running
-1. For the functionality to run correctly, follow steps 2 - 5 for this local api server: https://github.com/turingschool-examples/travel-tracker-api .
-Make sure to clone outside of the Whistledown Inn directory.
-Run this server in a seperate tab of your terminal.
 1. Enter ctrl + c anytime to stop either of the servers.

 ## Wins and Challenges
 #### Wins:
-- Learned some cool CSS to increase my UI (overlays, popups, dropdowns, animations)
-- I had some fun planning the class logic and deciding where pieces of the logic puzzle should go
-- Nitpicking user actions for seamless user interactions
-- Successful (and relatively painless) `get` and `post` requests
-- Fixing, making note of, and solving bugs as they came up
+- Created an Express.js server to hold all madlibs and favorites.
+I was able to arcitect a backend that met exactly what my front-end needed.
+It really helped to shed light on how backend and frontend work synchronously.
+- Successfully used GET, POST, and DELETE and successfully stubbed all of them
+- Had a few laughs with some absurd madlibs as I was testing my data!

 #### Challenges:
-- Formatting the background picture
-- More than just a smidge of self-doubt about how I approached certain problems.
-I enjoy solo projects, but I love the more realistic group collaboration/mentor-question-asking environments more!
+- Keeping track of state with a dynamically created form that spanned multiple components.
+After lots of consideration, this was the most viable arcitecture, and it proved to be a challenge, but it was a huge peice of my learning with this project
+- Wanting to create more functionality but having to hold back due to time contraints.
+This will be a project that I continue to work on!

+## Features to add/improve:
+- Adding a "make your own madlib" where users can enter a quote and what words they want to replace.
+- Adding a parts of speech section for children who are learning parts of speech
+- Improving the form area for a better user experience, and less button pressing

 ## About the people
 ### Contributors
 Adelle Pitsas - apitsas4@gmail.com - [LinkedIn](https://www.linkedin.com/in/adelle-pitsas-461503183/) - [GitHub](https://github.com/Adelle-Pitsas)